wp-plugins/woocommerce-html5-video/readme.txt

 == Screenshots ==

 1. This screenshot illustrates the video options available in the 'Edit Product' pages in WP backend.
+2. You can upload your own videos or select them from the media library.
+The supported format are MP4 and Ogg.
-2. This screenshot shows the video tab in the frontend.
+3. This screenshot shows the video tab in the frontend.

 == Changelog ==